Felipe-Gomez/riskcal/README.md

 alpha = np.linspace(0, 1, 100)
 beta = get_beta_from_gdp(mu, alpha)
 ```
-This is faster than PLD-based computation and works well for Gaussian mechanisms and their compositions.
+This is faster than PLD-based computation.See also a dedicated library for privacy accounting of DP
-See also a dedicated library for accounting of DP mechanisms in terms of GDP, [`gdpnum`](https://github.com/Felipe-Gomez/gdp-numeric).
+mechanisms in terms of GDP, [`gdpnum`](https://github.com/Felipe-Gomez/gdp-numeric).

-_Zero-Concentrated Differential Privacy (zCDP) and Renyi DP (RDP)._ Zero-Concentrated Differential Privacy (zCDP) is characterized by a single parameter `rho`.
+_Zero-Concentrated Differential Privacy (zCDP) and Renyi DP (RDP)._ Zero-Concentrated Differential
-Renyi DP is parameterized by an `epsilon` value at a specific divergence `order`.
+Privacy (zCDP) is characterized by a single parameter `rho`.
+Renyi DP is parameterized by an
+`epsilon` value at a specific divergence `order`.

 Get the trade-off curve from zCDP: